ScottSlatton/dbd-timers/README.md

 ## Introduction
 This program simply allows you to create timers to allow you to get know timings of perks, add-ons and items.

+HOW TO RUN:
+  1. Install Visual Studio Code.
+  2. Install the latest version of Java JRE (I installed the SDK from Adoptium version 21).
+  3. In VS Code Install Java Extension Pack.
+  4. Download the source code of this github repo.
+  5. Extract if needed and open project folder in VS Code.
+  6. Click Run at the top left bar and "Run Without Debugging".
+  7. Keybinds should work now as long as the program is running in the background.

 ## Customization
 There is total customization within the settings manager.